Rules of the game

 - A change of goalkeeper must be authorized by the referee

-- The first half will begin with one team taking a centre; the second half will begin with the other team taking a centre
+- The first half will begin with one team taking a center; the second half will begin with the other team taking a center

-- After a goal has been scored the game will be re-started by the team who conceded the goal taking a centre
+- After a goal has been scored, the game will be re-started by the team who conceded the goal taking a center

 - Referees will each hold game time individually.
 It is the referee’s discretion to implement stoppage time.